Stocks Struggle As China Virus Sparks Fear For World Economy - UrduPoint

 Stocks Struggle As China Virus Sparks Fear For World Economy

-London, (UrduPoint / Pakistan Point News - 31st Jan, 2020 ) :Stocks struggled Friday after the World Health Organization declared a global health emergency over China's deadly virus, fuelling analyst worries for world economic growth.
+New York, Feb 1 (UrduPoint / Pakistan Point News - 1st Feb, 2020 ) :Stocks struggled worldwide on Friday with most indices ending sharply lower amid mounting worries the coronavirus outbreak will dent global economic growth.

-Only hours before Britain was due to leave the European Union, the London stock market fell as a stronger pound hurt exporters.
+The Dow slid more than two percent losing more than 600 points in its worst session since August as the three largest US carriers halted all service to China.

-The rest of Europe's key markets extended early losses to close more than one percent down on the day.
+Just after markets closed, US authorities declared a public health emergency, and starting Sunday will ban entry into the country of any foreign national who has traveled in the past two weeks, while quarantining Americans who have made the trip.

-Asian equity markets had earlier already been gripped by virus worries in a volatile end to the week.
+Major European markets slid more than one percent, including London, where equities were weakened by a stronger pound in the final session before Britain was due to leave the European Union.

-On Wall Street, opening losses deepened over the morning, with the DJIA index down about 450 points approaching midday.
+Asian equity markets also were gripped by virus fears in a volatile end to the week, although Japan's Nikkei finished higher.

-The novel coronavirus epidemic, which originated in the central Chinese city Wuhan, has so far killed 213 people.
+At least 213 people have died and nearly 10,000 people have been infected by the novel coronavirus, while fresh cases were found abroad with more than 20 countries now affected.

 "Unless a cure is found, this could push a fragile world economic recovery into reverse," warned Douglas McWilliams, deputy chairman at British research group the Centre for Economics and business Research (CEBR).

-Oxford Economics analysts said that the virus outbreak would have a large short-term impact on Chinese economic growth and possibly curb global GDP growth by 0.2 percentage points this year.
+Oxford Economics analysts said the outbreak would have a large short-term impact economic growth and possibly curb global GDP growth by 0.2 percentage points this year.

 "It's increasingly apparent the disease is becoming an economic as well as a public health concern," they said.

-The WHO invoked a global health emergency on coronavirus -- but stopped short of recommending trade and travel restrictions that could have had a bruising effect on China, a key global growth engine.
+The WHO invoked a global health emergency on coronavirus -- but stopped short of recommending trade and travel restrictions that could have had a bruising effect, a key global growth engine.

-- 'Growth fears' - Airlines have begun cancelling or curtailing flights to and from China, and a number of governments are recommending citizens do not visit the country.
+After initially applauding the WHO action, investor fear returned as Britain confirmed its first cases and Italy declared a state of emergency to fast-track efforts to prevent its spread after two cases were confirmed in Rome.

-Investors initially applauded the WHO's move, plunging back into markets that have lost altitude over recent days as the 2019-nCoV crisis has worsened.
+Quincy Krosby, chief market strategist at Prudential Financial, said the outbreak has raised doubts about whether growth would accelerate in the aftermath of the US-China trade detente.

 The eurozone economy grew 1.2 percent over the year, down from 1.8 percent in 2018 and well off the 2.7 percent seen in 2017.